Attitude (heraldry)

 In heraldry, the term attitude describes the position in which a figure (animal or human) is emblazoned as a charge, a supporter, or as a crest.
 The attitude of a heraldic figure always precedes any reference to the tincture of the figure and its parts.
-Some attitudes apply only to predatory beasts, exemplified by the beast most usual to heraldry — the heraldic lion; other terms apply to docile animals, such as the doe, usually emblazoned as a "hind".
+Some attitudes apply only to predatory beasts, exemplified by the beast most usual to heraldry – the heraldic lion; other terms apply to docile animals, such as the doe, usually emblazoned as a "hind".

-Other heraldic attitudes, such as volant, describe the positions of birds, exemplified by the bird most usual to heraldry — the heraldic eagle; moreover, birds also are described by the positions of their wings.
+Other heraldic attitudes, such as volant (flying), describe the positions of birds, exemplified by the bird most usual to heraldry – the heraldic eagle; moreover, birds also are described by the positions of their wings.
 The term naiant (swimming) applies to fish, swans, ducks, and geese.
 The term segreant is applied to the griffin, as an approximation of rampant, and is applied to the dragon.
 Animal figures are positioned in profile, facing dexter (the viewer's left), and persons are shown affronté (facing the viewer), but the blazon might specify other attitudes.

 Positions indicating direction

 Animals and animal-like creatures are presumed to be shown in profile facing dexter.
 This attitude is standard unless otherwise stated in the blazon.
 As a warrior will usually carry a shield in the left hand, the animal shown on the shield will then face toward the knight's body.
 Humans and human-like beings are presumed to be shown affronté.

-Note that the heraldic terms dexter ('right') and sinister ('left') represent the shield bearer's perspective, not the viewer's.
+The heraldic terms dexter ('right') and sinister ('left') represent the shield bearer's perspective, not the viewer's.